-Home to an astonishing 4 world class ski resorts, all within a half hour of each other, Summit County is one the best Colorado destinations for a winter holiday.
-The towns of Breckenridge, Keystone and Copper Mountain hold the four ski areas.
+Home to an astonishing four world-class ski resorts, all within a half hour of each other, Summit County is one the best Colorado destinations for a winter holiday.
+The towns of Breckenridge, Keystone, and Copper Mountain hold the four ski areas.

-Skiing and Snowboarding near Breckenridge, Copper Mountain, Dillon, Frisco, Keystone, Silverthorne
+Skiing and Snowboarding near Breckenridge, Copper, Dillon, Frisco, Keystone, and Silverthorne

 Silverthorne is the first town you hit after coming through the Continental Divide, via the Eisenhower Tunnel, from Denver.
-That is, unless you detour around the Eisenhower Tunnel over Loveland Pass.
-This route is Highway 6, which will take you by our first ski resort on the list.
+That is unless you detour around the Eisenhower Tunnel via Loveland Pass.
+This route is Highway 6, which will take you to our first ski resort on the list.
 Either way, welcome to Summit County!

 Since we’re about to discuss the closest skiing to Summit County, we’d be remiss not to mention the skiing directly on the pass.
 The Clear Creek County side of Loveland Pass is more popular for backcountry skiers than the Summit side, but that’s not to say people don’t shred the gnar on both sides.
 They do.
 Give a hitchhiker or two a ride over the pass if you’ve room to spare.
 And take precautions if you ski on Loveland Pass.

-Let’s dive into the four ski resorts in Summit County and what makes each special.
+Let’s dive into the incredible ski resorts in Summit County and what makes each special, in no particular order:

-Summit County across the board is a high elevation place, and A Basin no exception.
+Summit County across the board is a high-elevation place, and A Basin is no exception.
 The resort starts at 10,780 feet and climbs 2,530 feet to its summit elevation of 13,050 ft.
-It’s among the highest chair lift served terrain in the country.
-Beginners, intermediates and experts will find choice terrain here, and even a couple of parks for the rats.
+It’s among the highest chair lift-served terrain in the country.
+Beginners, intermediates, and experts will find choice terrain here and even a couple of parks for the rats.

 A Basin is the smallest resort on the list and the only one without lodging at its base.
 There are several places to eat at the resort though with prices a little lower than you’d find at Breck.